Restructuring Graph for Higher Homophily via Adaptive Spectral Clustering: A New Homophily Measure

 To mitigate these issues, \citet{Lim2021-qz} proposed a new metric $h_{\text{norm}}$ that takes into account the label-wise node and edge proportion:

 $K$ is the number of unique labels, $Y_k$ is the node set of label $k$, and $h_k$ is the label-wise homophily.
 Nevertheless, $h_{\text{norm}}$ only captures relative edge proportions and ignores graph connectivity, resulting in high homophily scores for highly disconnected graphs.
-For example, \autoref{fig:homo1} has the same $h_{\text{norm}}$ as \autoref{fig:homo2} and \ref{fig:homo3}.
+For example, Figure \ref{fig:homo1} has the same $h_{\text{norm}}$ as \ref{fig:homo2} and \ref{fig:homo3}.
 The absence of edge density in the homophilic metric brings undesirable results in restructuring as the measurement always prefer a disconnected graph.
 Moreover, although $h_{\text{norm}}$ is lower-bounded by $0$, it does not explicitly define the meaning of $h_{\text{norm}}=0$ but instead refers to such graphs as less-homophilic in general, resulting in further confusion when comparing less-homophilic graphs.

-Given the limitations of existing metrics, we propose a density-aware homophily metric that measures the tendency of edges connecting nodes of the same label (intra-class) over nodes of different labels (inter-class).
-For a graph of $K>1$ labels, the following five propositions hold for our new metric: \begin{enumerate} \item A dense homophilic graph of a complete set of intra-class edges and zero inter-class edges has a score of $1$. (\autoref{fig:homo3}) \item A dense heterophilic graph of a complete set of inter-class edges and zero intra-class edges has a score of $0$. (\autoref{fig:hete3}) \item An Erdos-Renyi random graph $G(n,p)$ of $n$ nodes and the edge inclusion probability $p$ has the score of $\approx 0.5$, i.e. a graph that is uniformly random (\autoref{fig:regular2}). \item A totally disconnected graph and a complete graph have the same score of $0.5$. \item For graphs with the same intra-class and inter-class edge ratios, the denser graph has a relatively higher score. (\autoref{fig:homo1}, \ref{fig:homo2} and \ref{fig:homo3}) (\autoref{fig:hete2} and \ref{fig:hete3}), (\autoref{fig:regular1} and \ref{fig:regular2}) \end{enumerate}
+Given the limitations of existing metrics, we propose a density-aware homophily metric.
+For a graph of $K>1$ labels, the following five propositions hold for our new metric: \begin{enumerate} \item A dense homophilic graph of a complete set of intra-class edges and zero inter-class edges has a score of $1$.
+(Figure \ref{fig:homo3}) \item A dense heterophilic graph of a complete set of inter-class edges and zero intra-class edges has a score of $0$.
+(Figure \ref{fig:hete3}) \item An Erdos-Renyi random graph $G(n,p)$ of $n$ nodes and the edge inclusion probability $p$ has the score of $\approx 0.5$, i.e. a graph that is uniformly random (Figure \ref{fig:regular2}). \item A totally disconnected graph and a complete graph have the same score of $0.5$. \item For graphs with the same intra-class and inter-class edge ratios, the denser graph has a relatively higher score.
+(Figure \ref{fig:homo1}, \ref{fig:homo2} and \ref{fig:homo3}, Figure \ref{fig:hete2} and \ref{fig:hete3}, Figure \ref{fig:regular1} and \ref{fig:regular2}) \end{enumerate}